 But the lodge has a lot more to offer than the very cool architecture and design.

-The Yala National Park, on the edge of which the Wild Coast Lodge is located, is one of the best places to encounter elephants — in fact, sometimes they visit the waterhole dug in the middle of the lodge, as the site is not fenced (it’s why the staff insists on accompanying the guests after dark).
+The Yala National Park, on the edge of which the Wild Coast Tented Lodge is located, is one of the best places to encounter elephants — in fact, sometimes they visit the waterhole dug in the middle of the lodge, as the site is not fenced (it’s why the staff insists on accompanying the guests after dark).

 The forests and marches of the Yala park are famous for dozens of other species of mammals (plus birds and crocodiles) — with the elusive Leopard a star attraction.
 The big cats fare relatively well in the park and draw hordes of tourists, who want to catch a glimpse of these beautiful animals.
-Guides at the Wild Coast Lodge know the area well and are expert in tracking the cats… though admittedly these days the main tool for finding them is the mobile phone, used to alert others by the first guide that spots the leopards.
+Guides at the Wild Coast Lodge know the area well and are experts in tracking the cats… though admittedly these days the main tool for finding them is the mobile phone, used to alert others by the first guide that spots the leopards.

 To all who associate lodges in remote places with roughing it out, the Wild Coast Lodge has a surprise: it’s nothing of the sort.
-The design may reflect the craggy landscape, but the experience has more to do with air-conditioned bedrooms, soft pillows, expensive toiletries, five-star dinners, spa experiences… and the free broadband WiFi.
+The design may reflect the craggy landscape, but the experience has more to do with air-conditioned bedrooms, soft pillows, expensive toiletries, five-star dinners, spa experiences… and free broadband WiFi.
 The enormous swimming pool that flows into the shell of the main building brings to mind many luxury beach resorts that we’ve been to.

 A beach resort this is not, however.
 Picnics al fresco on the sand dunes and sundowner cocktails near the shore are standard treatment here, but the seafront is rough, untamed and untidy; and the sea very unfriendly to anybody crazy enough to try swimming.
 A “wild coast” indeed.
 But, all this makes the beach nice for a stroll—or more like hiking, in places.